 We stayed for 24 nights in Japan, and we spent slightly less than 500US$ for the three of us, which means a little less than 7$ a day per person.
 Overall, we spent more than we usually do when visiting countries because we wanted to treat ourselves with the exquisite Japanese food.
 We spent around a 100$ on accommodation and less than that on transportation.
 Most of our expenses were food related or entrance tickets.

-In this guide we will cover the 3 main sources of expense : Eating, sleeping and the transportation.
+In this guide we will cover the 3 main sources of expense : Eating, sleeping and transportation.
 On top of that we’ll give you a few extra tips on traveling in Japan.
+After reading this article, you should have no problem to budget travel in Japan with 10$ a day or even less, depending on how adventurous you might want to be!

-For an Asian country, Japan is pretty expensive on food, but don’t get fooled, it’s much cheaper to eat out here than in Western Europe or the US!
+Comparing to other Asian countries, the food in Japan can appear rather expensive.
+Anyways, it’s still much cheaper to eat out in Japan than in Western Europe or the US!
 You can find many restaurants offering lunch or dinner for less than 10US$ per person.
-But if you’re a budget traveler you might want to consider some other options.
+Although, if you want to budget travel in Japan you might want to consider some other options than restaurants.
+Here’s my suggestions:

 100 yen shop

 As of today 100 yen is equal to 0.77€.
 You can find a lot of different things in this kind of shop, from food to kitchenware or clothes.
 In terms of food, most of what they sell are unhealthy snacks, but if you dig you might find something suitable for you such as nuts, rice balls, bread or noodles.
-Some 100 yen shops are selling fresh products like fruits, ham and various other food that can be suitable to make a sandwich.
+Some 100 yen shops are selling fresh products like fruits, ham and various other food suitable to make a sandwich and a quick picnic in a park.

 Supermarkets are a good place to eat at night, they offer big discount after around 7pm (time depends on the supermarket) on fresh food like sushi, cakes, lunch boxes…